plandes/datdesc/README.md

 ## Obtaining

-The easiest way to install the command line program is via the `pip` installer:
+The library can be installed with pip from the [pypi] repository:
 ```bash
 pip3 install zensols.datdesc
 ```